 Applying to vote by proxy

-If you can't go to the polling station on the day of the election/referendum, you can apply to vote by proxy.
+If you prefer not to go to the polling station on polling day, you can apply to vote by proxy.
 A proxy is someone you trust who goes to your polling station and votes on your behalf.

 A person can only be a proxy for close relatives and up to two other people.
 Close relatives are the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the applicant.
 The person you wish to appoint as your proxy can only act as proxy if they are 18 or over and they are registered individually.

-The deadline for new applications to vote by proxy at the forthcoming elections is 5pm on the sixth working day before the election/referendum.
+The deadline for new applications to vote by proxy is five working days before an election.

-However, in the case of a medical or a work related emergency arising after the deadline for an ordinary proxy application, the closing date is 5pm on the day of the election/referendum.
+However, in the case of a work related or medical emergency (including self-isolation due to COVID-19) arising after the ordinary deadline, the closing date is 5pm on polling day.

 What happens next?

 - Your proxy must go to your local polling station to vote.
 If your proxy cannot get to the polling station, they can apply to vote for you by post.
-The deadline for your proxy to apply to vote by post is 5pm 11 working days before the election/referendum.
 They should contact us for more details.

 - Your proxy will be sent a proxy poll card, telling them where and when to vote on your behalf.